ValAug/Advance_AWSVPC_Terraform/README.md

 # Purpose
 Shows how to use AWS with Terraform to accomplish the following tasks:

-* Create one or multiple full VPC's with a few configurations
+* Create one or multiple full VPC with a few configurations
-* Create one or multiple ec2's of any type for a webservice hosting
+* Create one or multiple ec2 of any type for a web-service hosting
-* Create Key pairs
+* Create Key pairs per ec2
-* Create Security group
+* Create one or multiple Security group
-* Create Route table and Route table association
+* Create one or multiple Route table and Route table association
 * Create multiple public and private subnets
-* Create Internet gateway
+* Create one or multiple Internet gateway

 # Prerequisites
 * You must have an AWS account, and have your default credentials and AWS Region